Oryx MLLM: On-Demand Spatial-Temporal Understanding at Arbitrary Resolution: Experiments

-\paragrapha{Setup. }We select three mainstream and representative benchmarks specifically designed for long video understanding, ensuring a comprehensive evaluation of long video inputs.
+\paragrapha{Setup. }To further demonstrate the exceptional long-context understanding capability of our method, we conduct experiments on benchmarks specifically designed for long video evaluation.
+We select three mainstream and representative benchmarks specifically designed for long video understanding, ensuring a comprehensive evaluation of long video inputs.
 MLVU~\citep{zhou2024mlvu}, encompasses videos ranging from 3 minutes to 2 hours and includes 9 distinct tasks that assess both global and local information within the video content.
 LongVideoBench~\citep{wu2024longvideobench} presents a primary challenge of retrieving and reasoning over a dataset comprising 3k long video inputs.
 Additionally, we utilize the long video subset of the VideoMME~\citep{fu2024videomme} benchmark, which features videos with lengths ranging from 30 minutes to 60 minutes.

 \paragrapha{Results. }Results are shown in Table~\ref{tab:long}, which highlights the efficacy of our unified and on-demand design across varying temporal lengths and our further efforts in the context of long video retrieval.
 The Oryx model exhibits a remarkable capability in understanding long-form video content.
 Specifically, our Oryx-1.5-7B model surpasses all existing 7B model series on long video benchmarks.
 Furthermore, the Oryx-1.5-32B model showcases strong performance across larger MLLMs, achieving a mean accuracy improvement of 5.9\% and 0.7\% over previous state-of-the-art models equipped with 72B parameter LLMs on the MLVU~\citep{zhou2024mlvu} and LongVideoBench~\citep{wu2024longvideobench} benchmarks, respectively.
 Notably, the Oryx-1.5-32B model also outperforms GPT-4o~\citep{GPT4o} on the challenging MLVU~\citep{zhou2024mlvu} benchmark by a margin of 7.7\%, underscoring its advanced capabilities in long video understanding.